HewlettPackard/Docker-SimpliVity/ops/README.md

 - Prometheus and Grafana monitoring tools
 - SimpliVity backup policy for data volumes and Docker images inside DTR

 These nodes can live in any of the hosts and they are not redundant.
+The Prometheus and Grafana services are each declared as Docker stacks containing one replica, so if they fail, Docker will ensure that they are restarted on a machine in the cluster. cAdvisor and node-exporter are declared as global services, so Docker will ensure that there is always one copy of each running on every machine in the cluster.
+The vSphere Docker volume plug-in stores data in a shared datastore that can be accessed from any machine in the cluster.

 # Sizing considerations